 Glenn served in the US Army in Reserve and Active components, and as a noncommissioned and commissioned officer.
 His military assignments included the US Army Special Operations Command; US Army, Europe; and, The Joint Staff.
 Glenn is a graduate of the Army (now Defense) Comptrollership Program at Syracuse University, and has participated in the Entrepreneurship Bootcamp for Veterans as a speaker and panelist.
 In addition to an MBA from Syracuse, Glenn earned an MA from the US Naval War College and undergraduate degrees from North Carolina State University.

 He currently serves on the Board of Directors for the Human Resources Leadership Forum, and on the advisory boards of several socially conscious companies that do well by doing good.
-Glenn and his wife, Carol, reside in Leesburg, Virginia with two dogs and one horse.
+Glenn is married to the former Carol Thomson of Carluke, Scotland.
+They currently reside in Leesburg, Virginia with two dogs and one horse.

 Jim Lee ‘75

-LaVonda Reed is a professor of law and the University’s associate provost for faculty affairs.
-She is an expert in the areas of wills and trusts, property, and communications law, having joined the faculty in 2006.
-Previously, she was a member of the faculty of the Brandeis School of Law at the University of Louisville and a judicial clerk for the Honorable Donald W. VanArtsdalen of the U.S. District Court for the Eastern District of Pennsylvania.
-She has experience in private practice as an attorney with the international law firm of Paul, Hastings, Janofsky & Walker LLP.
+Professor Reed teaches and conducts research in the areas of wills and trusts, property, and communications law.
+She joined the College of Law faculty in 2006.
+Previously, she was a member of the faculty of the Brandeis School of Law at the University of Louisville.
+She previously was a judicial clerk for the Honorable Donald W. VanArtsdalen of the U.S. District Court for the Eastern District of Pennsylvania and was an attorney in private practice with the international law firm of Paul, Hastings, Janofsky & Walker LLP.
 While in practice, she represented businesses and financial institutions in various aspects of communications and corporate law.
-Professor Reed earned a bachelor’s degree from the University of Virginia and a juris doctor from the University of Southern California.
-She is admitted to practice in Maryland and the District of Columbia.
-A member of the Federal Communications Bar Association and the American Bar Association, LaVonda serves on the executive committee of the Section on Mass Communication Law of the Association of American Law Schools, as well as on a number of other university, law school, national, and local committees and advisory boards.

-Mark Westervelt is Vice President for Software Engineering/Development Management at Fidelity Investments where he’s been employed since 1990.
+Mark Westervelt is Vice President, Software Engineering/Development Management at Fidelity Investments where he’s been employed since 1990.
 At Fidelity, Mark is responsible for leading a global software development organization that provides software products on behalf of Fidelity’s Institutional businesses.
+He holds an Operations Professional Series 99 FINRA license as required by his role.
 Prior to Fidelity, Mark held several positions at Electronic Data Systems.

 Ken Quaglio G’91

-Ken Quaglio is the Chief Executive Officer for Celerity, a digital consulting firm.
+Ken Quaglio is the Chief Executive Office for Celerity.
 He oversees company-wide operations and drives strategies that help Celerity clients modernize their businesses efficiently.

 Ken is a 29-year Army veteran who helped launch the Entrepreneurship Bootcamp for Veterans’ Families at Syracuse University.
 He is a member of the Board of Directors at Shenandoah Telecommunications (NASDAQ: SHEN) where he serves on the Audit Committee as well as the Shentel Foundation.
 Ken actively supports Miriam’s Kitchen, an organization committed to ending chronic homelessness in Washington, DC.

-Ken holds a B.S. in Biological Science from Florida State University and an M.B.A in organization and management from the Syracuse University.
+Ken holds a B.S. in Biological Science from Florida State University and an M.B.A in organization and management from the Syracuse University Whitman School of Management.

 The Office of Veteran and Military Affairs